oxylus-tech/django-caps/docs/source/guide/90-capability-vs-acl.rst

 #.
 Granular and Delegable Access Control

     - In a capability-based system, access rights are directly assigned to objects (capabilities) rather than being centrally managed per resource.
-    - Advantage: Users can delegate access rights without requiring modifications to a central policy (e.g., passing a token or capability reference to another user).
+    - Advantage: Users can delegate access rights without requiring modifications to a central policy (e.g., passing a token or capability access to another user).
     - In contrast: ACLs require explicit permission modifications on the resource, which can be complex and require admin intervention.

 #.
 Reduced Need for a Central Authority

-    - Capabilities are typically self-contained (e.g., a token, key, or reference) and grant access upon presentation.
+    - Capabilities are typically self-contained (e.g., a token, key, or access) and grant access upon presentation.
     - Advantage: There is no need for continuous lookups in a central access control database.
     - In contrast: ACL-based systems require checking a central list for each access attempt, which can create performance bottlenecks.